pranaone/facedetect-backend/README.md

 # FaceDetect (Backend)

-The backend server files for the facedetect app Written in JavaScript using Express Framework.
+The backend server files for the facedetect app written in JavaScript using Express Framework.

 Install Instructions
 ====================